Introduction

 1. A simple, low-cost alternative to foreign-language SEO.

-2. Very quick and easy to set up.
+2. Very quick and easy to set up, edit and publish.

 3. An absolute breeze to maintain — no programming skills required.